rubenrabb01/Pike-biology-Habitat-use-/Proportion of use of open water habitat.md

 Liu, F. & Kong, Y. 2015.
 ZOIB: an R Package for Bayesian Inferences in Beta and Zero One Inflated Beta Regression Models, The R Journal, 7(2):34-51

 Smithson, M. & Verkuilen, J. 2006.
-"A Better Lemon Squeezer?
-Maximum-Likelihood Regression with Beta-Distributed Dependent Variables."
+A Better Lemon Squeezer?
+Maximum-Likelihood Regression with Beta-Distributed Dependent Variables.
 Psychological Methods, 11 (1), 54–71